mmatyas/supermariowar/README.md

 - Windows
 - XBox (?)
 - Mac OS X (?)
-- asm.js/emscripten
+- asm.js

 ## Building instructions

 ### Requirements

 - cmake
-- SDL 1.2 (preferred) or 2.0, with
+- SDL 1.2 or 2.0, with
     - SDL_image
     - SDL_mixer
-    - SDL_net
+- ENet (optional)

-On Linux, this usually means the following packages: `cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-net1.2-dev`
+On Linux, this usually means the following packages: `cmake libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libenet-dev`

 For other systems, you can download the development files manually from: